7.5 Mental health

 National Crisis Management and Information Telephone Service

-The primary aim of the National Crisis Management and Information Telephone Service (Országos Kríziskezelő és Információs Telefonszolgálat) is to help victims of domestic violence, child abuse, prostitution and trafficking and, if necessary, to arrange for their placement.
-The phone service provides permanent access to every person who is in trouble and needs immediate assistance throughout the day, in the territory of the whole country and abroad, for anyone who needs it.
+The main objective of the National Crisis Management and Information Telephone Service (Országos Kríziskezelő és Információs Telefonszolgálat) is to help victims of domestic violence, child abuse, prostitution and human trafficking and, if necessary, to organise their accommodation.
+The telephone service provides constant access to any person who is in trouble and needs immediate help, all day long, throughout the country and abroad.

 Digital Child Protection Strategy

-The topic of suicide is increasingly on the internet among young people.
-Among other things, the prevention of this problem is also addressed by Hungary's Digital Child Protection Strategy (Digitális Gyermekvédelmi Stratégia).
-The top priority of the strategy is to support the creation of a conscious, and value-driven online environment, so that rules and measures for the protection of children are enforced more accurately than ever before.
-To this end, it is crucial to identify and eliminate risks to children during the use of the internet, thus preventing and minimising adverse effects.
-Another objective of the strategy is to ensure that the available protection mechanisms effectively fulfil their function.
-(For more information please see sub-chapter 6.8 Media literacy and safe use of new media.)
+The issue of suicide is increasingly present among young people on the internet.
+The Digital Child Protection Strategy (Digitális Gyermekvédelmi Stratégia).
+The top priority of the strategy is to support the creation of a conscious and value-based online environment so that rules and measures to protect children are enforced more accurately than ever before.
+To this end, it is crucial to identify and address risks to children when using the internet, in order to prevent and minimise negative impacts.
+Another aim of the strategy is to ensure that the available protection mechanisms fulfil their function effectively (For more information please see sub-chapter 6.8 Media literacy and safe use of new media.)